-The network addresses weaknesses in cash ecosystems using collaboration approaches.
-The objectives below help CCD provide the structural capabilities needed for scalable, predictable, and adaptable collaboration in each context.
+CCD works with international NGOs to address weaknesses in humanitarian cash delivery programming using collaboration approaches.
+The objectives below help CCD provide NGOs with the structural capabilities they need to be scalable, predictable, and adaptable within their context.

 PREPARING THE FUTURE